-ARTS 211 Photography I
+ARTS 211 Digital Photography

 Prerequisite: ARTS 101.
-(Both semesters/3 credits/lab fee/4 class and studio hours)
+Not open to students who have completed ARTS 214 (Both semesters/3 credits/lab fee/4 class and studio hours)

 Fundamentals of the photographic medium and its possibilities for visual arts are prime considerations.
 The course objectives are to master basic camera operations, acquire technical and creative photographic skills and develop a working understanding of pixel-based photography in the digital darkroom.
 Students must supply their own digital cameras and the cost of materials.